isomerpages/imda-tradetrust/_about/Legality Guide.md

 amendment adopted the Model Law on Electronic Transferable Records (MLETR) published by the United Nations Commission on International Trade Law for the creation and use of ETRs.</p>
+<blockquote>
-<p>This allows Singapore’s jurisdiction to legally recognise ETRs as functional
+<p>ETA allows Singapore’s jurisdiction to legally recognise ETRs as functional
 equivalents to their paper versions.</p>
-<blockquote>
-<p>The creation and use of electronic documents including transferable ones,
-govern under the Singapore’s legal system, are legally valid.</p>
 </blockquote>
-<p>while the ETA gives electronically concluded contracts the same status
+<p>While the ETA gives electronically concluded contracts the same status
-as written contracts through a set of legal provisions, it does</p>
+as written contracts through a set of legal provisions, it does not apply to certain types of legal instruments or contracts as listed in the First Schedule of the Act, also known as the “Exclusion List”</p>
 <p>not apply to certain types of legal instruments or contracts as listed
 in the First Schedule of the Act, also known as the “Exclusion List”, as these</p>